 This means that Ph.D., J.S.D., D.M.A., and Engineer degree students now have the option to submit their dissertation/thesis either online in electronic pdf format OR continue to submit the hard copies via an appointment with the Registrar’s Office.
 The electronic submission process is not yet available for master's theses or undergraduate honors theses.

-The Registrar's Office and Stanford University Libraries will hold Open Lab sessions to provide assistance to students who have additional electronic submission questions.
+The Registrar's Office and Stanford University Libraries will hold informational sessions to provide assistance to students who have additional electronic submission questions.

-If you have further questions about electronic formatting, the submission process, or just general issues with submission, come to one of these lab session for assistance.
+If you have further questions about electronic formatting, the submission process, or just general issues with submission, come to one of these sessions for assistance.
 Bring your laptop computer with you to these sessions.

 There will be representatives from both the Stanford University Registrar's Office and the Library present to assist you.
-All Open Lab sessions are located at Green Library IC (Information Center) classroom, room 166.
+All sessions are located at Green Library IC (Information Center) classroom, room 166.

-We advise you to read through the eDissertation/eThesis FAQs page before attending the lab session.
+We advise you to read through the eDissertation/eThesis FAQs page before attending a session.